jayteaftw/conways-game-of-life-in-go/README.md

 3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-This is represented as our compute function where grid represents the current state and buffer represents the next state
+This logic is represented as our compute function where the grid represents the current state and the buffer represents the next state
 ```
 func compute(x int, y int) {
 	buffer[x][y] = 0